akshayaky/officialcjunior.github.io/_posts/Binary Bomb Labs/2019-11-5-Binary Bomb Lab- Phase 2 .md

 Secondly, on line `<+68>`, we can see a instruction tell you to jump back to line `+46` until `$ebx` is 5, which is a loop.
 And on line `<+54>`, there's a `cmp` statement which lets us jump over the call to `<explode_bomb>`.

-From this, we can come to a conclusion the numbers are in some form of a pattern and each integer must satisfy a condition to avoid setting the bomb off.
+From this, we can come to a conclusion that, the numbers are in some form of a pattern and each integer must satisfy a condition to avoid setting the bomb off.

 _________________